 Myeongdong Shopping Street

-Seoul’s answer to New York’s Fifth Avenue, Myeongdong Shopping Street teems with affordable brand-name shops and department stores selling all varieties of clothing, shoes, and accessories.
-The daytime population of this commercial hub swells to near 2 million people who come to shop, eat, work, and play.
+Myeongdong Shopping Street teems with affordable brand-name shops and department stores selling a wide variety of clothing, shoes, and accessories.
+The daytime population of this commercial hub swells to a near two-million people who come to shop, eat, work, and play.
 While many Seoul sightseeing tours include Myeongdong, you could easily dedicate an entire day to this vibrant neighborhood, either independently or with the help of a tour guide.

 Perfect for clients looking to spend a whole day shopping in Seoul, this tour visits three premier shopping districts, including Myeongdong, with a guide who gives advice on finding deals and bargaining for the best price.